-Russia has reopened its borders to nationals and residents of 14 countries, allowing tourists to visit.
+Russia has reopened its borders to nationals and residents of many countries, allowing tourists to visit for non-essential purposes.

 Russia grounded most international flights on March 27, with only a handful of special repatriation flights and other government-approved flights bringing passengers to and from Russia over the past few months.

-Residents and national from the following 14 countries can currently enter Russia:
+Residents and national from the following countries can currently enter Russia when coming directly from these countries: (last updated July 30, 2021)

 - United Arab Emirates